 The real gem in Séléstat is the Humanist Library, which has just reopened after a four-year remodel by Italian architect, Ricardo Ricciotti.
 The new space is light and spacious – really beautiful.

-Legend has it that the city of Séléstat was founded by a giant.
+There is a legend that says Séléstat was founded by a giant.
 Who knows?
 One thing is certain, in Séléstat you will walk in the footsteps of giants from the Humanist period.

 This incredible library houses some of the oldest documents in the Alsace region, and one of the largest collections of medieval manuscripts and Renaissance books.
 The core of the collection is in the library of humanist, Beatus Rhenanus.
 There are 423 volumes containing 1,287 printed works, 264 hand-written letters, and 33 volumes of manuscripts.
 In 2001, the collection was added to the UNESCO Memory of the World register.